 Developers, implementers, and OEMs – formal reviews after initial reviews and stabilization in the Project Team and sponsoring technical Working Group.
 Note that individual implementer/OEM/developers should ideally be involved from the earliest stages of development if available.

 Reviews should be completeness, correctness, ability to capture and express the domain, performance/efficiency, as well as conformance reviews for verifying compliance to S-100 and underlying Standards.

+In addition, the Data Quality Working Group should review the Product Specification for completeness.

 Stakeholder reviews should be requested as the Specification matures, and should involve: